sanaya-techresearch/Galileo-Escapement-Optimization/README.md

 # Galileo-Escapement-Optimization
-Novel Sensor-Based Energy Optimization for Electro-Mechanical Devices
+A Novel Sensor-Based Energy Optimization for Electro-Mechanical Devices

 (Final Paper in the Project Documents Section)